 “[b]ear in mind that adopting manual solutions to satisfy requirements such as ensuring data portability can lead to high ongoing running costs.
 Building an automated solution at the outset—such as APIs for data transfer—could simplify compliance and reduce costs in the long run if you believe there will be sufficient demand (for instance, for data portability) to justify the investment involved.”

-Along these lines, the UiPath Enterprise RPA Platform creates compliance modernization throughout the value chain, with simplification, improved control and oversight, as well as reduced costs in managing customer data without the operational headache that’s typically associated with this topic.
+UiPath RPA for legal processes helps modernize compliance throughout the value chain, with simplification, improved control and oversight, as well as reduce costs in managing customer data without the operational headache that’s typically associated with this topic.